tonghuikang/swe-sharing/slides.md

 - SUTD student 2017-2021, Engineering Systems and Design
 - AJC student 2013-2014, PCME
   - Project Eureka (STEM Inc predecessor)
-    - H3-SRP on Merkle-Damgard construction
+    - H3-SRP Merit on Merkle-Damgard construction
     - SSEF Merit with integer factorisation with a sum of four squares
   - See my A level notes on [owlcove.sg](https://owlcove.sg/learn)
 - Technical internships